-The ISS FSME has the pre-requisites: source signature estimation, removal of reference waves, and source and receiver-side deghosting.
+The ISS FSME has well understood pre-requisites: source signature estimation and removal, removal of the reference wave, and source and receiver-side deghosting.
 Providing these pre-requisites is relatively mature for marine application.
-Advances in acquisition (e.g. over/under cable and dualsensor towed streamer), have made the requirement of the following more effective methods realizable.
-Weglein and Secrest (1990), Osen et al. (1998), and Tan (1999) provide effective methods to estimate the source signature and radiation pattern using Green's theorem.
-For the removal of the reference waves, the distinct advantages (e.g., (1) no need for Fourier transforms over receivers and sources, and (2) can accommodate a horizontal or non-horizontal measurement surface) of applying Green's theorem method on marine data have been demonstrated by Weglein et al. (2002b); Zhang (2007); Mayhan and Weglein (2013).
+Advances in acquisition (e.g. over/under cable and dual-sensor towed streamer), have provided the data requirements of more effective wave theoretic methods, for those pre-requisites.
+For example, Weglein and Secrest (1990), Osen et al. (1998), and Tan (1999) provide effective methods to estimate the source signature and radiation pattern using Green's theorem.
+For the prediction (and use or removal) of the reference waves, the distinct advantages (e.g., (1) no need for Fourier transforms over receivers and sources, and (2) can accommodate a horizontal or non-horizontal measurement surface).
+Applying Green's theorem wave separation methods on marine data have been advanced by Weglein et al. (2002b); Zhang (2007); Mayhan and Weglein (2013).
 For deghosting, the industry widely used $P - V_z$ method (e.g., Amundsen (1993)) can be effective when the measurement surface is horizontal.
-The Green's theorem based deghosting method (Weglein et al. (2002a); Zhang (2007); Mayhan (2013)) has been extended to accommodate a depth-variable cable by the recent work of Wu and Weglein (2017), Zhang (2017) and Shen (2017).
-To provide the pre-requisites for on-land application, the recent work of Wu and Weglein (2014, 2015, 2016a,b) has contributed to extending off-shore Green's theorem preprocessing for wavelet estimation, reference waves (including ground roll) prediction and removal, and deghosting to the on-shore elastic case, in preparation for on-shore processing.
+The Green's theorem based deghosting method (Weglein et al. (2002a); Zhang (2007); Mayhan (2013)) is the natural Green's theorem wave theoretic generalization of $P - V_z$ and has been extended to accommodate a depth-variable cable by the recent work of Wu and Weglein (2017), Zhang (2017) and Shen (2017).
+To provide the pre-requisites for on-shore application, the recent work of Wu and Weglein (2014, 2015, 2016a,b) has contributed to extending off-shore Green's theorem preprocessing for wavelet estimation, reference waves (including ground roll) prediction and removal, and deghosting to the on-shore elastic case, in preparation for on-shore processing.